 At first glance, the shape and size of a rear bike rack might make it seem a less than obvious choice for carrying cargo on it, but don’t be fooled, because it’s versatile enough to carry a lot of cargo with some accessories.

 How to use a rear bike rack?

 After mounting the rear bike rack on your bike you can use it for carrying cargo weighing 25-115 lbs depending on the model.
-Because of the limited room it offers you can only place smaller items on it directly.
-For larger items you can hook on a special bag called a pannier or mount a basket on the rack.
+Because of the limited room, it means you can only place smaller items on it directly.
+For larger items, you can hook on a special bag called a pannier or mount a basket on the rack.

 There are three ways in which you can carry things on your bike: